plone/plone.restapi/docs/source/endpoints/upgrade.md

 }
 ```

+`fs` shows the current version of the `CMFPlone:default` profile on the filesystem.
+`instance` shows the current version of the `CMFPlone:default` profile in the database.

 ## Dry run the upgrade

 Send a `POST` request to the `@upgrade` endpoint passing the value of `dry_run` as `true`: